gaspachoo/EEG2Video/README.md

 #### 3. Video alignment and GIF creation:

+**Purpose** : Segment raw  8min 40s Video recordings into shorter downscaled GIFs

-Segment 8min40s videos into 2s sliced into 200 2s clips (40 concepts × 5 repetitions) using cv2.
+- Segment 8 min 40s videos into 200 (40 concepts × 5 repetitions) 2s clips  using cv2.

     Downscale to (512, 288), extract 6 frames (3 FPS) and save to .gif format using imageio.

     Script: `EEG2Video/extract_gif.py`

 ## 2. EEG Feature Encoding ($\approx$ 2 weeks)

-We use a GLMNet which uses a ShallowNet on raw EEGs, and a MLP on DE/PSD features to extract features from EEGs.
+**Purpose** : We use a GLMNet which uses a ShallowNet on raw EEGs, and a MLP on DE/PSD features to extract features from EEGs.

 One layer in Shallownet is modified compared to original : AvgPool2d -> AdaptiveAvgPool2d

 Models path : `Gaspard_model/models/models.py`

-- Training :  We use 2s raw EEGs and 1s windows for DE/PSD features.
+- Training :

+    We use 2s raw EEGs and 1s windows for DE/PSD features.

     Script : `Gaspard_model/train_glmnet.py`

-- Inference : We generate EEgs embeddings from train GLMNet.
+- Inference :

+    We generate EEgs embeddings from train GLMNet.

     We use 2s raw EEGs and 500ms windows for DE/PSD features.